agentoauth/openapi-to-mcp/examples/README.md

 - Verify your auth token is set correctly
 - Check that the auth header name matches your API's requirements
+- For APIs using query parameter auth, ensure `--auth-header` matches the expected query parameter name
 - For Cloudflare Workers, ensure secrets are set using `wrangler secret put`

 ### "Schema errors"